culebra.tools.Dataset class

 property Dataset.size: int

-Get the number of samples in the dataset.
+Number of samples in the dataset.

 int